You probably have at least one tube of Super Glue around the house. Most of us do. So, you must have almost certainly had one of these experiences:

-You should also know that you’ll pay shipping and handling charges if you order only one Bondic® kit.
+You should also know that you’ll pay shipping and handling charges if you order only one Bondic glue kit.
 If you decide to take advantage of the bulk offers, the company waives the shipping charge.

 Bondic® has a 30-day return policy.
 If you’re unsatisfied with your order, you must contact the company for an RMA number.
-You’ll be responsible for return shipping charges.
+However, you will have to pay shipping charges while returning.

 Our Final Recommendation

-Our final recommendation is that Bondic® is a product that is definitely worth trying, especially if you’re someone who does a lot of repair work around your home.
-In many instances, Bondic® is superior to glue and can be used on a wide variety of surfaces.
+Our final recommendation is that Bondic glue is a product that is definitely worth trying, especially if you’re someone who does a lot of repair work around your home.
+In many instances, Bondic glue is superior to glue and can be used on a wide variety of surfaces.